nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_2/readme.md

 Open data isn't always simple to use in your research.
 Sometimes there are multiple versions of the same dataset, so learning how to discover and assess and then use open data will help you save time.

 As an example, look at the monthly average carbon dioxide data from Mauna Loa Observatory in Hawaii.
 This is a foundational dataset for climate change.
-Not only is it one of the first observational datasets that clearly showed anthropogenic impacts on the Earth’s atmosphere, it constitutes the longest record of direct measurements of carbon dioxide in the atmosphere.
+Not only is it one of the first observational datasets that clearly showed anthropogenic impacts on the Earth's atmosphere, it constitutes the longest record of direct measurements of carbon dioxide in the atmosphere.
 These observations were started by C. David Keeling of the Scripps Institution of Oceanography in March of 1958 at a facility of the National Oceanic and Atmospheric Administration \[Keeling, 1976\].

 <img src="../images/media/image19.jpeg" style="width:100%;height:auto;" />